Finding a Reputable, Experienced Breeder

 *Ask for References.

 Showing dogs is an integral part of some breeder's world.
 Many people are showing because they are dedicated to their breed and want to produce dogs as close as possible to the standard.
 But many also, unfortunately, show their dogs for the ego trip of the win or for owning top winners.
 These things have their place but it is much more important to hear about the breeding program, the work put into it and the progress of the breeder.

 *Champions are champions and not necessarily the best reproducers.
 The well-known sentence: Breed the Best to the Best and you will have the Best does not mean: breed a Champion to a Champion and you will have a Champion (or the best)!

 *Experienced breeders will agree with what Richard G. Beauchamps wrote in "Success in show dogs" (The Stud Dog - Dogs in Review - February 1999): "the biggest mistake a breeder, novice or veteran can make is to confuse their show dogs with their breeding stock...This is not to say a winning dog can not also be an outstanding reproducer...But I cannot stress strongly enough that it is the producing ability that must be looked to and not the show record!"

-*A good breeder will provide you with info on the breed, photos of the puppies, a complete health record (immunizations, wormings) of not only the Puppy, but also the parents of the pups.
+*A good breeder will provide you with info on the breed, photos of the puppies, a complete health record (immunizations, wormings) of the only the Puppy.
 They will also include info on how to feed the puppy and other important information about the breed.